blender/blender/build_files/buildbot/README.md

 files which are aimed into a bundle and coming from a non-signed source (such as libraries SVN).

-This is achieved by specifying `slave_codesign.cmake` as a post-install script run by CMake.
+This is achieved by specifying `worker_codesign.cmake` as a post-install script run by CMake.
 This CMake script simply involves an utility script written in Python which takes care of an actual signing.